NamithaRajesh/Investigating-Trypanosomatid-Infections-in-Drosophila-species/README.md

 ## Repository Structure
 - `project_details.md` – Background information about the project.
 - `methods.md` – Steps taken so far, including plots explaining the actions taken.
 - `commands.txt` – List of command-line operations used during analysis.
-(Will be converted to `.md` later.)
 - `references.md` – A list of tools, datasets, and publications referenced in the project.

 ## Future Work